SciTS: Scientific Time Series Understanding and Generation with LLMs: Introduction

 Current multimodal LLMs typically handle time series by either directly encoding numerical sequences as text or converting signals into images~\citep{wang2025internvl3.5,bai2025qwen2.5vl,sfe}.
 Representing time series as text leads to excessively long sequences that LLMs struggle to process, while image-based representations sacrifice numerical precision.
 As a result, these approaches may fail to capture the rich temporal dynamics, long-range dependencies, and domain-specific patterns inherent in scientific time series, limiting the models' ability to perform both comprehensive analysis and accurate generation.
 On the other hand, models specifically designed for time series have traditionally been developed for individual tasks, domains, or datasets, limiting their applicability beyond narrow settings.
 Unifying time series modelling across diverse domains is non-trivial, since signals exhibit varying scales, frequencies, dimensions, lengths, and dynamic patterns.
 Existing unified time series models make progress toward cross-domain applicability but typically focus on specific task types, such as forecasting~\citep{time_moe,timellm,timemixer++,moirai} or analytical tasks~\citep{chatts}, and their effectiveness on non-periodic, heterogeneous scientific signals remains unclear.
 Moreover, these models often rely on specialised architecture designs that are not readily incorporated into LLMs to enhance their ability to handle time series.

 To address these gaps, we first introduce \textbf{SciTS}, a large-scale benchmark for scientific time series understanding and generation.
-SciTS comprises 52,056 instances spanning 43 domain-specific tasks across 12 scientific disciplines: Astronomy, Bioacoustics, Earth Science, Economics, Energy, Manufacturing, Mathematics, Meteorology, Neuroscience, Physiology, Radar, and Urbanism.
+SciTS comprises 54,023 instances spanning 43 domain-specific tasks across 12 scientific disciplines: Astronomy, Bioacoustics, Earth Science, Economics, Energy, Manufacturing, Mathematics, Meteorology, Neuroscience, Physiology, Radar, and Urbanism.
 The benchmark covers both univariate and multivariate signals, with lengths ranging from $10^0$ to $10^7$ and frequencies up to 10~MHz, and includes 7 major task types: anomaly detection, classification, multiple-choice question answering, event localisation, forecasting, imputation, and synthesis.
-Furthermore, we propose \textbf{TimeOmni}, the first LLM-based framework for unified scientific time series understanding and generation.
-TimeOmni leverages the reasoning and knowledge of LLMs while explicitly modelling temporal dynamics.
-Given an input time-series signal and a task prompt, it can generate textual responses or time-series outputs.
-TimeOmni employs multiple patch experts with a novel routing mechanism that automatically selects the most suitable patch expert, enabling it to handle diverse signals with varying lengths, resolutions, and dimensions.
-The framework can be readily incorporated into general-purpose LLMs for joint training with other modalities and tasks.

 We benchmark 17 state-of-the-art models on SciTS, spanning text-only and multimodal LLMs (open- and closed-weight) as well as unified time-series models.
 SciTS is highly challenging: instances exceed current system limits, leading to context-length overruns and instruction-following failures.
 While LLMs generalise better to scientific domains than specialised time-series models, serialising temporal signals as text or rasterising them as images constrains performance.
 TimeOmni attains the top rank, underscoring the advantage of explicitly modelling temporal dynamics within an LLM and the promise of LLM-based solutions for complex scientific time series.